ethyca/fides/docs/fidesops/docs/guides/policy_webhooks.md

 The `reply-to-token` is a JWE containing the current webhook id, scopes to access the callback endpoint, and the datetime the token is issued.
 We unpack this and resume the privacy request execution after the specified webhook.
-The `reply-to-token` expires after a set amount of time, specified by the `config.execution.PRIVACY_REQUEST_DELAY_TIMEOUT` config variable.
+The `reply-to-token` expires after a set amount of time, specified by the `config.execution.privacy_request_delay_timeout` config variable.
 Once the redis cache expires, fidesops no longer has the original identity data and the privacy request should be resubmitted.